Agent Carter (TV series): Broadcast

 Agent Carter aired on ABC in the United States, in 720p high definition and 5.1 surround sound.
 It also aired on CTV in Canada, and TV2 in New Zealand.
 In October 2014, Channel 4, the channel that airs Agents of S.H.I.E.L.D. in the United Kingdom, stated that they did not "have any current plans [to air] Agent Carter".
 In June 2015, FOX UK purchased the broadcast rights for the United Kingdom, with the series premiering on July 12, 2015.
 In February 2016, the series was announced to air on 7flix in Australia.

 Home media

-The complete first season became available on Blu-ray and DVD on September 18, 2015, as an Amazon.com exclusive.
+The complete first season became available on Blu-ray and DVD on September 18, 2015, as an Amazon exclusive.
 On November 29, 2017, Hulu acquired the exclusive streaming rights to the series.
 Both seasons of Agent Carter were made available on Disney+ at launch, on November 12, 2019.